 - To cook the dhokla you will need a microwave safe dish (approx. 15cm x 20cm) you can use a slightly smaller dish (this will increase the height of the dhokla once cooked) or a larger dish (which will make the height of the dhokla smaller once cooked).
 You do not need to cover the dish whilst cooking in the microwave.

-- You will also need a microwave to cook the dhokla.
+- You will also need a microwave oven to cook the dhokla.
 This recipe is made using a high-powered microwave (1000W) and takes approximately 4 minutes, depending on the power of your microwave and size of your microwave dish you may need to cook it between 3-5 minutes.
 Simply use a skewer to check if the dhokla is cooked, the skewer should come out clean when cooked.

-- To make the tempering mixture you will also need a small non-stick frying pan to make the tempering mixture
+- To make the tempering mixture you will also need a small non-stick frying pan to make the tempering mixture.

-How to make besan dhokla (step-by-step)
+How to make Besan Dhokla (step-by-step)

 Preparation for batter